 It is easier to garner support to pass the resolution in the 34 states required if the language of the amendment is up to the commissioners at the Article V convention.
 We leave the discussion up to them but need to get to the discussion first.
 We will recommend two six-year terms in the Senate and three two-year terms in the House.

 Congress will probably never impose term limits on itself.
 Resolutions have been made in both the House and the Senate that essentially die of inertia.
 Fortunately, through Article V of the U.S. Constitution amendments aren’t only proposed by Congress.
 The states have the power to bypass the federal legislature by calling for an amendment proposal convention specific to term limits.
 Short of an imminent convention call and a desperate attempt to control the terms of the limitations, we do not expect turkeys to vote for Thanksgiving. 😉

 “I pledge that as a member of Congress I will co-sponsor and vote for the U.S. Term Limits amendment of three (3) House terms and two (2) Senate terms and no longer limit.”

 “I pledge that as a member of the state legislature, I will support and vote for the resolution applying for an Article V convention for the limited purpose of enacting term limits on Congress.”

 No. In our decades of experience advocating for term limits, we are steadfast in our commitment to the number of terms stated in the pledge and cannot customize pledges to individual candidates.

 It is possible to create an office specific pledge providing the verbiage matches the spirit of the Article V pledge for state lawmakers.
 We cannot make adjustments for length of terms or years of service.

-No. Self limits are not required.
+No. Self limits are not required and are actually not encouraged.
 Our limits are specific to all members of a governing body and not individuals.